cedrickchee/cedricchee.com/content/blog/2024-09-13-openai-o1-strawberry/index.md

        caption_position="center",
        caption="Figure 1: GPT-4o unable to solve the riddle"
        caption_style="font-weight: normal; font-style: normal;") }}

-Figure 1: GPT-4o unable to solve the riddle.

 If you are doing problems that don't benefit from planning a solution, you may not see improvement.